byates3/Yates-Python-Portfolio/TidyData-Project/README.md

 This project uses data from the Mutant Moneyball dataset.
 This can be found at the following GitHub page: https://github.com/EliCash82/mutantmoneyball/tree/main

 The principles of tidy data can be found here: https://vita.had.co.nz/papers/tidy-data.pdf

+For any issues, please message Beau Yates, byates3 on GitHub.

 -------------------------------------------------------------------------